Aspidoscelis costatus: Taxonomy, history, and etymology

 There are several genus of whiptail lizards in the family Teiidae.
 The genus of Aspidoscelis lizard was originally under the genus Cnemidophorus until 2002, when Reeder proposed that there are significant divergent characters, including morphological and genetic differences, for many species that warrant regrouping.

 Morphological deviations between Cnemidophorus and Aspidoscelis are detailed in the Physical Description section.

 Nomenclatural changes of genus unavoidably causes confusion and difficulties for researchers.
 To illustrate this dramatic change, the subspecies Aspidoscelis costata zweifeli was named Cnemidophorus sacki zweifeli when it was first reported by Duellman et al. in 1960.
-In this seminal 1960 publication, Duellman states "In recognition of the important contributions to the systematics of the genus Cnemidophorus made by Dr. Richard G. Zweifel, I propose that the subspecies of Cnemidophorus sacki in the Tepalcatepec Valley be names as follows: Cnemidophorus sacki zweifeli, a new subspecies."
+In this seminal 1960 publication, Duellman states "In recognition of the important contributions to the systematics of the genus Cnemidophorus made by Dr. Richard G. Zweifel, I propose that the subspecies of Cnemidophorus sacki in the Tepalcatepec Valley be named as follows: Cnemidophorus sacki zweifeli, a new subspecies."

 That subspecies is the nowadays Aspidoscelis costata zweifeli.
 The subspecies name of "zweifeli" is still kept to in honor of Dr. Zweifel, an American herpetologist, who contributed immensely to the documentation of the nowadays Aspidoscelis costata species.
 Out of the eight costata subspecies, Dr. Zweifel reported/named five of them.